jchristgit/bolt/docs/cogs/moderation.md

 ```

 ### `.clean`
+Deletes a bunch of messages at once.
+Due to limitations of the Discord API, this command cannot delete messages older than 2 weeks, and will ignore any that it finds in the command invocation.
 `clean` is a special command that uses its own argument parser.
 There are three ways to invoke `.clean`:
 - `.clean` only: deletes the last 30 messages